 Another “tradition” we do in January is to take a break from screens-– which for us just means television and movies.
 The months of November and December are so busy, especially with my work routine, and the entire family tends to spend more time than usual consuming shows and movies.

 We embrace the extra fun and rest at the time, and I am thankful for easy ways to keep the kids occupied while I work extra hours, but by the time New Year’s rolls around, I know that we could all benefit from a screen-free month.

-January also happens to be a great time for a screen-free reset too, because everyone (parents included) have new books and toys to hold their attention.
+January also happens to be a great time for a screen-free reset too, because everyone (parents included) has new books and toys to hold our attention.

-For the first time ever, I have been sharing about our screen-free reset on social media and inviting other families to join in.
+For the second year, I am sharing about our screen-free reset on social media and inviting other families to join in.
 I’m going to explain a little more about why we do this and what it looks like in our own home in this post, but I want to be very clear that there is no one right way to participate!
 If you feel like your family could benefit from this, make it your own, and then be sure to tag me and use the hashtag #noscreennewyear if you choose to share.

 I would love to see what everyone is up to instead of screens this month, what your break looks like, and to see how the break is helping your family too!

-(Later on during the month, I will be sharing more screen-free help like my reading list for the year, screen-free alternatives for all ages, family games, how to create a family reading culture, and more.
+Check the bottom of this post for my reading list for the year (coming soon), screen-free alternatives for all ages (free printable), family games, activity book ideas, how to create a family reading culture, and more.

 No Screen New Year :: 30-Day Reset of Habits & Affections